dictu-lang/Dictu/docs/docs/classes.md

 An abstract class is a base class that can not be instantiated, like a trait, however is much like a contract in that it defines methods that need to be implemented within a class.
-An abstract class can have methods which implement the body, and would work like a normal class being inherited, however, if it includes methods which have been marked as abstract, enforces the inheriting class to implement these methods.
+An abstract class can have methods which implement the body, and would work like a normal class being inherited, however, if it includes methods which have been marked as abstract, it enforces the inheriting class to implement these methods.

 ```js
 abstract class AbstractClass {